alex-entrainment/DIY_AV-Entrainment/audio/README.md

 - **Remove Clip(s)** – delete selected overlay entries.
 - **Start Clip/Stop Clip** – preview a clip without rendering the full track.

+> **Local asset requirement:** Overlay clips must reference facilitator-provided
+> files stored on the local machine.
+Remote URLs or network shares are blocked
+> at load time to ensure playback only uses vetted material.

 ### Test Step Preview

 The bottom of the Steps panel features a preview player: